abhijeetsingh1704/DupRemover/README.md

 -------------------------

-DupRemover finds duplicate sequences and keep unique sequence while concatenating all the fasta headers together in a nucleotide or amino acid multifasta file.
+DupRemover finds duplicate sequences and keeps unique sequence while concatenating all the fasta headers together in a nucleotide or amino acid multifasta file.